Estimated reading time: 7 minutes

 Video tutorial: How to add the LirEncor catalog to the Aldiko Next app

-After its first year, LirEncor entered a new phase of maturity.
-Following changes in the technical and distribution model, the platform evolved operationally while the digital reading offer gained visibility and legitimacy.
+After its first year, LirEncor entered a new phase, with changes in its technical and distribution model.
 This growth called for a refinement of content strategy and positioning.
+Instead of rebuilding, I adapted the existing structure to support these changes:

 Visit the website: lirencor.com